1233132 Gerard Arden 1871-1955

 Violet was "a sickly child", and medical opinion at the time insisted she be cossetted - perhaps her doctors were right, for she lived to be 95.
 She always remained proud of her "great height", although that was not noticeable after middle age.
 Although not "blue stocking", she had a great sense of fun; and was a force to be reckoned with, with high standards.

-Violet had an older half-brother, Robbie (Rev. Robert Surtees Thornewill), whose mother, Catherine Aurora nee Page, had died at his birth.
-He was brought up by a very religious nanny, whose influence sent him into the church.
+Violet had an older half-brother, Robbie (Rev. Robert Surtees Thornewill), whose mother, Catherine Aurora nee Page, had died at his birth, in February 1875 - just 12 months after Violet's husband's mother had also died in childbirth in Burton in February 1874.
+Robbie was brought up by a very religious nanny, whose influence sent him into the church.
 He died unmarried in 1951, when Violet was 66.

 In 1930 Violet's elder son Gervas went out to Northern Rodesia (now Zambia) to work in the Administration Department of th Colonial Government.
 He was entitled to six months "home leave" every three years.
 Her younger son Ralph qualified as a Mechanical and Electrical Engineer, and joined the RAF Reserve.